Under construction

 Prepare with Prayer

 Before you pick up the phone, ask Jesus to give you His Heart for this person.
 Invite the Holy Spirit into the conversation as He knows exactly what this person needs to hear.
-Allow the Holy Spirit to guide the exchange and to speak through you.
+Allow the Holy Spirit to guide the exchange.
+Listen more than you speak and become aware of the inner promptings from the Holy Spirit on what to say and when to say it.

 Keep Voicemails Short